 Update: Beginning in April 2021, applicants can register their drone in Thailand with NBTC online here: https://bit.ly/3azEvRV

-Of all of the (necessary) bureaucratic tasks I have done in Thailand, registering a drone is the fastest and most straightforward.
+Of all of the (necessary) bureaucratic tasks I have done accomplished, registering a drone in Thailand is o

 In short, every person piloting a drone needs three key documents to fly legally in Thailand.
 Those are:

 - NBTC (National Broadcasting and Telecommunications Commission) Registration

 - CAAT (Civil Aviation Authority of Thailand) Registration